Alex5022/weather_data_pipeline/README.md

 ---

 ## Overview
-This project automates the collection of weather data, transforming it into structured formats suitable for analysis or integration with other systems.
-It leverages Docker for reproducibility and portability, ensuring consistent deployments across environments.
+This project automates the process of fetching weather data from Open-Meteo.com APIs, transforming it into structured records, and persisting it inside a PostgreSQL container.
+It is designed for reproducibility, scalability, and easy integration with analytics or visualization tools.

 ---